c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 #### Cloud Security Posture Management

 Cloud-native applications allow organizations to build and run scalable applications with great agility and resilience.
 However, they also present unique security challenges.
 Ensuring applications and services are secure at runtime is a core responsibility for security teams.
+CSPM tools can reduce the burden on cloud security teams by automating routine security monitoring, audits and remediations, allowing security teams to focus on high-priority items and prevent configuration drift.

 In this section, you will explore some use cases for securing GKE resources and services.